iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 // @public
 export class IModelApp {
+    // Warning: (ae-incompatible-release-tags) The symbol "accuDraw" is marked as @beta, but its signature references "AccuDraw" which is marked as @internal
+    //
     // @beta
     static accuDraw: AccuDraw;
-    static accuSnap: AccuSnap;
+    // Warning: (ae-incompatible-release-tags) The symbol "accuSnap" is marked as @public, but its signature references "AccuSnap" which is marked as @internal static accuSnap: AccuSnap;
     static applicationId: string;
     static applicationVersion: string;